Rkm1999/CelestialMCP/README.md

 -   "What deep sky objects (`dso`) are available?"
 -   "Can you list all objects known to the system?"

+### 3. `getStarHoppingPath`

+**Purpose:** Calculates a star hopping path from a bright start star to a target celestial object.
+Each hop is within the specified Field of View (FOV).
+This tool helps observers manually locate dimmer objects by "hopping" from one recognizable star to another.

+**Parameters:**
+-   `targetObjectName` (string): The name or catalog identifier of the celestial object to find.
+    *Examples: "M13", "Andromeda Galaxy", "Mars", "NGC 7000"*
+-   `fovDegrees` (number, positive): The Field of View (FOV) of the user's equipment in degrees (e.g., binoculars, telescope eyepiece).
+    *Example: 5.0*
+-   `maxHopMagnitude` (number, optional, default: 8.0): The maximum (dimmest) stellar magnitude for stars to be included in the hopping path.
+Brighter stars have lower magnitude values.
+    *Example: 7.5*
+-   `initialSearchRadiusDegrees` (number, positive, optional, default: 20.0): The angular radius (in degrees) around the target object to search for a suitable bright starting star.
+    *Example: 25.0*
+-   `startStarMagnitudeThreshold` (number, optional, default: 3.5): The maximum (dimmest) magnitude for a star to be considered a good, bright "starting star" for the hop sequence.
+    *Example: 4.0*

+**Example Claude Prompts:**
+-   "Find a star hopping path to M13 with a 5 degree FOV."
+-   "Can you give me a star hop sequence to the Ring Nebula (M57) using an 8x50 binocular (FOV around 6 degrees) and stars no dimmer than magnitude 7?"
+-   "I need to find NGC 253.
+My telescope has a 1 degree field of view.
+Find a path starting from a star brighter than magnitude 3, within 20 degrees of the target."
+-   "Generate a star hopping guide to the Sombrero Galaxy, assuming a 2 degree FOV and max hop magnitude of 8.5."

 ## Project Structure

 ```text